Look at those kids (sometime in the late 1940s (?)), are they thinking about one day having kids? of seeing their kids have kids? of not being around?

 And so today, I do not need a history, I can make up my own story of a magical day on Lake Cascade.
 Where memories were made.

-The post "On The Blanket at Cascade Lake" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2014/08/on-the-blanket-at-cascade-lake/) on August 27, 2014.
+The post "On The Blanket at Cascade Lake" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2014/08/on-the-blanket-at-cascade-lake/) on August 27, 2014.